oncody/civ-board-game-2010/README.md

 ## Culture
 ### Culture Event Card
-* Starting hand size is 2
-* If you ever exceed your hand size, you must immediately discard down to it before you can play any culture event cards
+When you advance on the culture track, you will often gain culture event cards.
+These cards are kept secret from other players until you play them and they say at the top of the card which phase you can play these cards in.
+Your starting culture hand size is 2 and if you ever exceed your hand size, you must immediately discard down to it before you can play any culture event card
-* Culture event cards are kept secret from other players until you play them
-* Culture event cards say at the top of the card which phase you can play these cards in

 ### Great Person
 If you are playing with the optional great person deck, then draw a great person card and then a matching great person tile.
 Otherwise, just draw a random great person tile